Mike Campbell-Lamerton: International career

 His debut for Scotland came against France at Colombes on 7 January 1961.
 He went on to gain 23 Scotland caps as he appeared in the next five seasons, twice as captain in 1965.
 He was picked for the 1962 British Lions tour to South Africa, playing all four internationals at number eight.
-But when the Lions team was selected for the 1966 tour, he was 32, no longer captain of his country and the leadership was expected go to Alun Pask, the outstanding Welsh No. 8.
+But when the Lions team was selected for the 1966 tour, he was 32, no longer captain of his country and the leadership was expected to go to Alun Pask, the outstanding Welsh No. 8.
 Massie says that "You would have had no doubt that he [Mike Campbell-Lamerton] could push in the scrum, and with him and Frans Ten Bos together it achieved a solidity and power that had long been lacking."
 Campbell-Lamerton was 6 ft 5 inches and 17 stone.

 However, he also says that Lamerton was not a good national captain: "He was perhaps over-conscientious and a worrier, and hardly spoke the same language as many of the team; it affected his play."
 In terms of sheer entertainment value, Massie says, "I doubt if any other Scottish lock forward has given so much fun, not even Alastair McHarg."

 Richard Bath writes of him that he was "A strong scrummager who held his own in the at the line-out and was a considerable presence in the loose, Campbell-Lamerton excelled in the second row for Scotland from his first cap in 1961 until his 23rd in 1966."

 Allan Massie provides a more colourful description of him:The sight of captain M.J.
 Campbell-Lamerton of the Duke of Wellington's Regiment surging round the tail of a line-out like an enraged hippopotamus was one of the most stirring spectacles in Scottish Rugby.
 A huge man, 6 feet 5 inches and often over 17 stones, he made an abrupt and unheralded entry into top-class Rugby for a Combined Services team against a Scottish Select at Murrayfield in December 1960.
 The game was played in a thick haar, and almost the only impression spectators retained of it was of this man-mountain surging out of mist as a mastodon from a primeval swamp.
 It took him into the Scottish team and he stayed there til 1966 to win twenty-three caps.